 From time to time, we modify our Compensation Plan to (i) keep it competitive and attractive, (ii) cause or address a change in Associate behavior, (iii) conform to legal and regulatory requirements, or (iv) address other business needs.
 It is difficult to predict how any changes to the plan will be viewed by Associates and whether such changes will achieve their desired results.
 For example, in 2023 we launched our Affiliate program in three markets and this program creates a new and different element of our Compensation Plan.
+In 2025, we are also making certain modifications to our Compensation Plan to enhance the earning opportunity for Associates and prioritize sales and customer growth.
 There can be no assurance that changes to our Associate Compensation Plan will allow us to successfully attract new Associates or retain existing Associates, nor can we assure that any changes we make to our Compensation Plan will achieve our desired results.
+We may also face legal challenges and disputes from our Associates in one or more markets regarding changes to the Compensation Plan.
 Additionally, the payment of Associate incentives under our Compensation Plan is our most significant expense.
 Modifying our Compensation Plan directly affects the incentives we pay as a percentage of net sales.
-There can be no assurance that changes to the Compensation plan will be successful to attract and retain qualified and motivated Associates.
+There can be no assurance that changes to the Compensation Plan will be successful in achieving target levels of Associate incentives as a percentage of net sales.
+Furthermore, such changes may make it difficult to attract and retain qualified and motivated Associates.